Azure/BillingCodeSamples/ConsoleApp-Billing-Usage/README.md

     git clone https://github.com/Azure/BillingCodeSamples.git

 ### Step 3:  Edit and Build the sample in Visual Studio
-After you've configured your tenant and downloaded the sample app, you will need to go into the local sub directory in which the Visual Studio solution is stored (typically in <your-git-root-directory>\BillingCodeSamples), and open the ConsoleApp-Billing-RateCard.sln Visual Studio solution.
+After you've configured your tenant and downloaded the sample app, you will need to go into the local sub directory in which the Visual Studio solution is stored (typically in <your-git-root-directory>\BillingCodeSamples), and open the ConsoleApp-Billing-Usage.sln Visual Studio solution.
 Upon opening, navigate to the app.config file and update the following key/value pairs, using your subscription and AAD specific configuration information from earlier.
 NOTE: It's very important that all values match your configuration!

 	<add key="ADALRedirectURL" value="https://localhost/"/>
 	<add key="TenantDomain" value="ENTER.AZURE.AD.DNS.NAME"/>
 	<add key="SubscriptionID" value="00000000-0000-0000-0000-000000000000"/>
 	<add key="ClientId" value="00000000-0000-0000-0000-000000000000"/>

 When you build the solution, it will also restore the missing Nuget packages which contain libraries upon which the sample depends.
-Program.cs contains the RateCard query string, so if you would like to query for different data, you can also change the OfferDurableId, Currency, Locale, and/or RegionInfo parameter values.
+Program.cs contains the Usage query string, so if you would like to query for a different time range, you can change the reportedStartTime and reportedEndTime parameter values.

 ### Step 4:  Run the application against your AAD tenant